mikemag/manim/cs_education/README.md

 # CS Education Videos using Manim

+NOTE: I've moved the source for these to their own repo, to better keep them spearate from the Manim source: [https://github.com/mikemag/CS-Videos](https://github.com/mikemag/CS-Videos)

 This is the start of some CS education videos illustrating concepts and algorithms that might benefit from some visuals and animation to better help students understand.